xexaaron/AbyssEngine/docs/pages/Object.md

 The object class serves as a way to interact with the app through specific events.

+!!!
+Note
+    Objects have to be added to the application somehow, through another object or through `#!cpp App::add_object` method.

 ## Lifecycle

 1. Application method `#!cpp run()` is called.
 Resource loading is synchronized.